WarpspeedSCP/cc-fkb-tools-rs/opcodes.md

      + 2 byte arg1
      + 2 byte arg2
      + jump offset (4 byte)
-     + \0                                           - arg2 is offset if branch type has bit 5 set to 1.
+     + \0                                           - arg2 is offset to stored variable if branch type has bit 5 set to 1.
     - Branch types:
       - 1 => GE
       - 2 => LE